HsinLing-Chang/MERN-frontend/README.md

 ## Description

 This is a frontend implementation of a blog application.
-Users can login, authenticate via JWT, and manage blog post by performing CRUD(Create, Read, Update and Delete).
+Users can login, authenticate via JWT, and manage blog posts by performing CRUD(Create, Read, Update and Delete).

 ## Technologies Used